Ulïètu is a collection of panels reflecting the traumatic effect of Xylella Fastidiosa, one of the most dangerous

 Ulïètu drywall has a capacity of humidity absorption of 45%, due to the olive chips contained in it.
-These are also ideal in other situations, for example for ducting electrical and thermo-hydraulic systems, without necessarily having to intervene within the thickness of the wall itself, thus avoiding further increases in terms of costs for materials and labour.
-Ulïètu drywall is suitable for residential and commercial contexts, surrounding the environment of natural olive scents and patterns made casually by wood.
+These are also ideal in other situations, for example for inducting electrical and thermo-hydraulic systems, without necessarily having to intervene within the thickness of the wall itself, which avoiding increase in costs for materials and labour.
+Ulïètu drywall is suitable for residential and commercial contexts.